-In modern times, the boundaries between war and peace are increasingly blurred.
-Over the past few years we can observe the appearance of new terms in the field of international relations – “hybrid war,” “hybrid conflicts” or “hybrid threats.”
+Nowadays, the boundaries between war and peace are increasingly blurred.
+Over the past few years we can observe the appearance of new terms in the field of international relations – ‘hybrid war,’ ‘hybrid conflicts’ or ‘hybrid threats.’
 Despite the absence of a generally recognized definition of the concept, its characteristics are close to the definition of terrorism.
-Some security analysts indicate this type of conflict as a war, combining conventional methods with guerrilla, cyber and information warfare techniques (media and Internet) as well as with non-military actions, which are contrary to the international law and which aim to achieve specific policy goals.
+Some security analysts indicate this type of conflict as a war, combining conventional methods with guerrilla, cyber and information warfare techniques (media and Internet) as well as with non-military actions, which run contrary to international law and aim to achieve specific policy goals.